-Standard Reference Material® 2786
+Standard Reference Material® 2787

-Fine Atmospheric Particulate Matter (Mean Particle Diameter < 4 μm)
+Fine Atmospheric Particulate Matter (Mean Particle Diameter < 10 μm)

 This Standard Reference Material (SRM) is intended for use in evaluating analytical methods for the determination of selected polycyclic aromatic hydrocarbons (PAHs), nitro-substituted PAHs (nitro-PAHs), polybrominated diphenyl ether (PBDE) congeners, hexabromocyclododecane (HBCD) isomers, sugars, polychlorinated dibenzo-p-dioxin (PCDD) and dibenzofuran (PCDF) congeners, inorganic constituents, and particle-size characteristics in atmospheric particulate material and similar matrices.
 All of the constituents for which certified and non-certified values are provided are naturally present in the particulate matter.
-A unit of SRM 2786 consists of one bottle containing between 100 mg and 140 mg of particulate matter.
+A unit of SRM 2787 consists of one bottle containing between 100 mg and 140 mg of particulate matter.

-Certified Mass Fraction Values: Certified mass fraction values for PAHs and PBDE congeners are provided in Tables 1 and 2, respectively.
-The certified mass fraction values for selected inorganic constituents are provided in Table 3.
-The certified values are based on the agreement of results obtained at NIST using multiple analytical techniques, or for cadmium, lead, and mercury, measurements performed at NIST using a single primary method.
+Certified Mass Fraction Values: Certified mass fraction values for PAHs, PBDE congeners and selected inorganic constituents are provided in Tables 1, 2, and 3, respectively.
+The certified values are based on the agreement of results obtained at NIST using multiple analytical techniques or, for cadmium, mercury, and lead, measurements performed at NIST using a single primary method.
 A NIST certified value is a value for which NIST has the highest confidence in its accuracy in that all known or suspected sources of bias have been investigated or taken into account [1].
 The measurand is the total concentration of each analyte.
 Metrological traceability is to the International System of Units (SI) unit of mass expressed as derived unit of mass fraction.

 Non-Certified Values: Non-certified mass fraction values are provided in Table 4 for nitro-PAHs, in Table 5 for additional PAHs, in Table 6 for additional PBDE congeners, in Table 7 for selected inorganic constituents, in Table 8 for selected sugars, and in Table 9 for selected PCDD and PCDF congeners and the total tetra-, penta-, hexa-, and hepta-substituted congeners of PCDD and PCDF.
-Non-certified mass fraction values for three HBCD isomers are provided in Table 10 and additional inorganic constituents in Table 11.
-Non-certified values for particle-size characteristics are in Table 12.
+Non-certified mass fraction values for three HBCD isomers are provided in Table 10, and additional inorganic constituents in Table 11.
+Non-certified values for particle-size characteristics are provided in Table 12.
 Non-certified values are estimates of the true value; however, the values do not meet the NIST criteria for certification and are provided with associated uncertainties that may reflect only measurement precision, may not include all sources of uncertainty, or may reflect a lack of sufficient statistical agreement among multiple analytical methods [1].
-The measurand is the concentration of each analyte, as determined by the methods indicated in the text.
+The measurand is the mass fraction of each analyte, as determined by the methods indicated in the text.
 Non-certified values are traceable to the measurement processes and standards used by NIST.

-Period of Validity: SRM 2786 is valid, with the measurement uncertainty specified, until 01 May 2031, provided the SRM is handled and stored in accordance with instructions given in this certificate (see "Instructions for Handling, Storage, and Use").
+Period of Validity: SRM 2787 is valid, with the measurement uncertainty specified, until 01 May 2031, provided the SRM is handled and stored in accordance with instructions given in this certificate (see "Instructions for Handling, Storage, and Use").
 The value assignments are nullified if the SRM is damaged, contaminated, or otherwise modified.